Instruction

 If my child was identified as gifted in another school district and we are a military family, what is the process for getting identified in APS?

 As part of the Military Interstate Children’s Compact Commission (MIC3), if your child was identified as gifted in another school district, please share this documentation with the registrar at the school.
-The principal, AAC, and the Supervisor of Advanced Academics & Talent Development will review the documentation to find the best match between services from your prior district and what APS offers.
+The principal, AAC, and the Director of Advanced Academics & Talent Development will review the documentation to find the best match between services from your prior district and what APS offers.

 If my child was identified as gifted in another school district, what is the process for getting identified in APS?

 Students who are new to APS and who have been previously identified for gifted services will be eligible for the same level of service as outlined by the previous school district.
 In this situation, it is not necessary to go through the screening process.
-Parents/Guardians are asked to share the previous record of gifted services and/or previous record of eligibility for gifted services with the school registrar and/or the Advanced Academic Coach (AAC) and/or the Principal.
+Families are asked to share the previous record of gifted services and/or previous record of eligibility for gifted services with the school registrar and/or the Advanced Academic Coach (AAC) and/or the Principal.
 Upon receiving this information, your child will then be clustered in their area of identification and begin receiving gifted services.

 If my child was not screened for gifted services in another school system, how can I begin the screening process in Arlington?

-New to APS students may be screened in the fall for gifted services.
-To begin this process, please submit a referral form to the resource teacher for the gifted and/or principal.
-Please note: our screening process includes multiple data points to include behaviors and characteristics of diverse learners observed by the school.
+Please note: our screening process includes multiple data points for a holistic case study of your child’s strengths.
+This includes behaviors and characteristics of diverse learners observed by the school.
 It is important to give school personnel time to get to know your child’s strengths and interests.
 For this reason, the Virginia Department of Education guidelines gives schools 90 school days to process a new referral.

 Equity